Want to follow along with this writing? Sign up Today, it's free and easy

 The Day I Died chronicles the events leading up to one man's choice to end it all.
 Was it worth it?
 Wasn't it?
 It's up to you to decide.

-about 2 years ago NoOne said:
+over 2 years ago NoOne said:

 Wow.
 I'm actually speechless.